kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // Interceptor allows you to identify the interceptor responding to the EvictionRequest.
 // Interceptors should observe and communicate through the EvictionRequest API to help with
-// the graceful eviction of a target (e.g. termination of a pod). type Interceptor struct {
+// the graceful eviction of a target (e.g. termination of a pod).
+// +structType=atomic
+type Interceptor struct {
-    // Name must be a fully qualified domain name, with an optional path, in accordance with
+    // Name must be a fully qualified domain name of at most 253 characters in length, consisting
-	// RFC 1123 identifying the interceptor (e.g. bar.example.com).
+    // only of lowercase alphanumeric characters, periods and hyphens (e.g. bar.example.com).
 	// This field must be unique for each interceptor.
 	// This field is required.
 	// +required